Tungsten Carbide Burrs

 The exception to this is when working in a pillar drill type of application or counter-sinking when worknig at 3,000 rpm or even lower will be effective.

 Let the burr do the work.
 High pressure at the contact point will only increase heat and therefore the risk of a burr head failure.
 Enough pressure is needed to ensure a consistent contact with the workpeice but no more than that.
 Lower pressure will also allow for easier swarf removal which will in turn lead to a cleaner and smoother cut with your burr.

 Why do you have so many shapes and sizes of Carbide Burr?

-As a grinding tool carbide burrs are unforgiving.
-The shape of the burr will directly reflect the shape of the cut achieved so when you are selecting the burr it is important to check that you have the correct shape for finished profile you aim to achieve.
+As a grinding tool, carbide burrs are unforgiving.
+The shape of the burr will directly reflect the shape of the cut achieved, so when you are selecting the burr it is important to check that you have the correct shape for the finished profile you aim to achieve.

 What difference does shape make to the cutting head?

 Non-ferrous metals and soft plastics can clog up the cutting head of a burr so for this reason the fluted cutting shape makes sense.